g-antimateria/cinnamon-runcat/INSTALL.md

 # RunCat Cinnamon Applet Installation

-This is a port of the GNOME Shell RunCat extension to work as a Cinnamon applet.
+This is a native Cinnamon applet that shows CPU usage with an animated cat.

 ## Installation